SowellM/DigitalOcean-Droplet-Deploy-Shadowsocks/README.md

 # DigitalOcean Droplet Deploy Shadowsocks GitHub Action

-This GitHub Action deploys a **DigitalOcean Droplet** with Docker and **Shadowsocks-Rust**, in TLS camouflage or TCP/UDP mode.
+This GitHub Action deploys a **DigitalOcean Droplet** with Docker and a **Shadowsocks-Rust** container, in TLS camouflage or TCP/UDP mode.
 It automatically creates free Let’s Encrypt TLS certificates and manages DNS records in DigitalOcean.

 <br>
 <p>